Saurabh2402/DBMS-CP/README.md

 Developed a CLI(Command Line) application named - **`DataLite`**.

-DataLite is a lite clone to a real DataBase Management System.
+DataLite is a lite clone of a real DataBase Management System.

 Users get the result in the same way as they would if the query was executed in a real DataBase Management System.